worstestes/BTConvert/README.md

 # BTConvert

 Mobile application built app using React Native, Redux/Redux-Saga, and React Navigation.
-BTConvert allows you to convert BTC price index to your preferred world currencies, with conversion rates based on the live CoinDesk Bitcoin Price Index (Thanks to CoinDesk's great API!).
+BTConvert allows you to convert the BTC price index to your preferred world currencies, with conversion rates based on the live CoinDesk Bitcoin Price Index (thanks to CoinDesk's great API!).

-Also feature additions made of an About page briefly explaining BTC as well as BTC related news section with Linking used from React Native.
+Feature additions include a nAbout page briefly explaining BTC as well as BTC related news section with Linking used from React Native.

 ## Features